 In Solaris, Kelvin arrives on the Solaris space station to find it neglected to the point of dangerous disorder.
 Coming upon one door, he knocks and calls out for Dr. Snaut, one of the three inhabitants of the station.
 No one answers and when Kelvin glances in he sees nothing.
 At the end of the curved corridor we briefly see a glimpse of someone, only enough of them viewed to know that someone or something was there, and a ball rolls along the floor toward Kelvin from that direction, an action that seems initiated by that unknown person.

 What is happening on the space station has a strong kinship with The Shining.
 The intelligence that is the planet Solaris, with which the scientists have not been able to communicate, had begun manifesting real life content drawn from people's memories.
-The book further clarifies that this content might include even one-time fantasies an individual may have had of injuring another, any passing thought, which is only one of the reasons why these manifestations are so traumatic, having to live with what might have been one's most absurd thoughts that weren't seriously contemplated, and they have been unable to put an end to the phenomena.
+The book further clarifies that this content might include even one-time fantasies an individual may have had of injuring another, any passing thought, which is only one of the reasons why these manifestations are so traumatic, having to live with what might have been one's most absurd thoughts that weren't seriously contemplated.
+Try as they might, they have been unable to put an end to the phenomena and are utterly demoralized.

 The impact on Snaut and Sartorius is such that they desperately endeavor to keep hidden what have become their perpetual companions, for these manifestations cling to the scientists from whose memories and fantasies they've been produced.
-But when Solaris produces for Kelvin his first wife, who committed suicide, after his initial confusion and fear he does nothing to hide her and struggles at finding a way to accept her though he's warned against this, told he should not accept her as real.
+But when Solaris produces for Kelvin his first wife, who committed suicide, after his initial confusion and fear he does nothing to hide her.
+Kelvin instead struggles at finding a way to accept her on her own terms, though he's warned against this, told he should not accept her as real.
 She accompanies him everywhere.
 This is its own horror story for Kelvin, while also being bittersweet.
 The other scientists are only in continual, isolated torment, Gibarian even driven to suicide.

 2001 was a technological marvel, and has never struck me as being only chilly and remote.
 But it's almost as if Kubrick took Tarkovsky's words as a challenge, and in The Shining was determined to transfer Tarkovsky's Solaris to earth's realm via the vehicle of Stephen King's resculpted novel, to "create psychologically, not an exotic but a real, everyday environment that would be conveyed to the viewer through the perception of the film's characters".
-What Tarkovsky did with the sci fi space station and Solaris as the source of these manifestations, Kubrick would do with the earthbound Overlook in which Danny rode his tricycle round and round, and Wendy concerned herself with the duties of the caretaker and making meals while Jack tried to write.
+What Tarkovsky did with the sci fi space station and Solaris as the source of these manifestations, Kubrick would do with the earthbound Overlook in which Danny rode his tricycle round and round, and Wendy concerned herself with the duties of the caretaker of both lodge and family while Jack supposedly attempted to write.